 The Community Services Center is typically opened Monday - Friday 8:00am until 4:00pm.
 Feel free to contact the Community Services Unit regarding crime prevention programs or to request an officer speak at your meeting.
 All services offered by the Community Services Unit are completely free of charge!

-The Rockwall Police Department Law Enforcement Explorer Program is a program that is designed to introduce participants to all aspects of law enforcement.
-The Police Explorer program provides young men and women the opportunity to learn about the possible career choices that are available in law enforcement today, and it also offers participants the opportunity to learn about police techniques and procedures in a classroom and practical environment.
+The Rockwall Police Department Law Enforcement Cadet Program is a program that is designed to introduce participants to all aspects of law enforcement.
+The Police Cadet program provides young men and women the opportunity to learn about the possible career choices that are available in law enforcement today, and it also offers participants the opportunity to learn about police techniques and procedures in a classroom and practical environment.

 Sgt.
 Steven Brassil